How to Become a MAL Moderator

 The last recruitment ended in July 2019.
 The next recruitment is expected: Now (Accepting Apps).

-Please add at least 5 manga entries to the database, doing your best to closely follow the Manga DB Guidelines, before submitting an open application.
+Please add at least 5 manga entries to the database, doing your best to closely follow the Manga DB Guidelines and How to Find Manga Information threads, before submitting an open application.
 Then you may send my bot a PM including the following: